The Vale in the Wars

 Thank you for your response, and it was good to hear also from Harry?
 I have pleasure in sending scans of my Grandfather’s two poems.
 I shall also forward some photos of him during WW1.

 My Grandfather, Edward Peter Gellatly, has an autobiographical section about him in Stuart Wilson’s book, ‘Answering the Call, Auchencairn at War’ and we have quite a collection of his papers left to us by my father.
 He grew up in Balloch, his father , James Gellatly, worked on the railways.
 He attended Bonhill Primary and the Allen Glen, Vale of Leven Academy?.
-Then he enlisted with the Argyll and Sutherland Highlanders in Nov 1915, served as private 60691 before transfering to the Machine Gun Corps in October 1916.
+Then he enlisted with the Argyll and Sutherland Highlanders in Nov 1915, served as private 60691 before transferring to the Machine Gun Corps in October 1916.
 Early in 1917 he was promoted to Lance Corporal and I see from this poem that he signed it L/CPl 15012.
 By early 1918 he had been promoted to Sergeant and he finished the war as an instructor before returning to the teacher training that he had begun before the outbreak of war.
 He qualified with an M.A. from Glasgow University and taught first at a tiny school near Newton Stewart (Stronord), then Auchencairn, and latterly in Glasgow.

 I was delighted to see my father’s uncles letters on your web site and the photo.
 Thank you.
 I hope that they are of interest to others, and should they bring any response I would be very interested to learn more.